swissquote/crafty/docs/Why.md

 ### Features

-We support the full ES2015 and ES2016 Specifications, Advanced CSS with the help of PostCSS and also TypeScript.
+We support the full EcmaScript 2015 and EcmaScript 2016 Specifications, Advanced CSS with the help of PostCSS and also TypeScript.

 The features are best explained in each specific section :